-Daniela Ibarra is a law clerk at Pennington Law.
-She is also a law student at the University of Texas and will graduate in 2020.
+Daniela Ibarra is an associate attorney at Pennington Law.
+She graduated from the University of Texas School of Law in May 2020 earning her Juris Doctorate.
+She was licensed to practice law in October of 2020.
 She is fluent in Spanish and has experience working with Spanish speaking clients.

-Daniela is going to be a family law and criminal defense attorney after law school.
-She enjoys being able to work closely with clients and their families to make a positive difference in their lives.
-She understands that clients want the best outcome for their case because it will affect the most important parts of their lives: their freedom, their family, and their future.
+Daniela is a family law and criminal defense attorney.
+She enjoys working closely with clients and their families to make a positive difference in their lives.
+Coming from a family that immigrated to the United States, she understands the importance of providing competent bilingual legal assistance to clients.
+She understands first-hand the frustration that comes with a language barrier and firmly believes that should never affect your legal case.
+She understands that clients want the best outcome because it will affect the most important parts of their lives: their freedom, their family, and their future.